savvilly/trustpaddi-api/readMe.md

   Authorization has been moved from the body of the request to the header of the request.
 So to send a request add the token to the header of the http request as is `Bearer ...token`

+### Account\wallet creation
+  At the creation of an account a wallet is create with the user with their total balance 0, trust balance 0, and withdraw balance 0

 #### :reference
   Is gotten after a paystack payent is initialized